Kiko-Climent/mmdiscos-1/README.md

 ![Footer](/media/mmdiscos_footer.png)

 ### Features Left to Implement
-I'm interested in expanding our website by incorporating a couple of new pages.
+I'm interested in expanding our website by incorporating two new pages.
 Firstly, I'd like to create a dedicated page showcasing our merchandise, including items like t-shirts, slipmats, and tote bags.
 Secondly, I'm considering a separate page to highlight our second label, co-owned by myself and my partner, Vitor.

 ## Testing
-...
-...

 ### Validator Testing
 - HTML:
-I found an error cause ther was some buttons nested inside < a > elements.
-I fixed the problems by creating new buttons wit Bootstrap.
+I found an error because there was some buttons nested inside < a > elements.
+I fixed the problems by creating new buttons with Bootstrap.
 Passing again through the validator and no more errors were found [W3C Validator] ()

 - CSS:
 No errors were found after passing through the official [Jigsaw Validator]()

-### Unfixed Bugs
-...
-...

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: